warroyo/flux-tmc-multitenant/README.md

 1. In the tenant git repo make sure you have the `clusters/<clustername/namespaces` folder created. this is what flux watches.
 2. create a file(s) in the directory that has the namespace config.
 An example can be found [here](https://github.com/warroyo/iris-green-gitops/blob/main/clusters/iris-dev/namespaces/namespaces.yml)
 3. make sure that the `kustomization` includes that file, example [here](https://github.com/warroyo/iris-green-gitops/blob/main/clusters/iris-dev/namespaces/kustomization.yml).
+Make sure that the `kustomization` also includes a unique `nameSuffix` this will make sure that the `TMCNamespace` objects do not have collisions in the infra-ops cluster.